 While students conducting independent research under Lynk/UAF are principally supported by their faculty mentors and their major departments, other resources exist at MHC that can be leveraged by student researchers.
 Students conducting research abroad -- far from their mentors and peers -- may particularly benefit from these resources.
 Support is available across three phases of research work:

-- Student Researcher Networking and Information Sessions (with returned scholars and mentors)
+- Student Researcher Networking and Information Sessions

 - Pre-departure Workshop on International Lynk/UAF Projects